This appendix contains screenshots and descriptions for all of the Application Developer installation screens:

 If you want to make any changes to the configuration before starting the installation, use the navigation pane and select the topic you want to edit.

 If you want to save this configuration to a text file, click Save.
 This file can be used later if you choose to perform the same installation from the command line.
-See Appendix C for more information.
+See Appendix C, "Silent Installation" for more information.

 This screen shows you the progress of the installation.

 If you want to quit before the installation is completed, click Cancel.
-Doing so results in a partial installation; the portion of the software that was installed on your system before you click Cancel remains on your system, and you have to remove it manually.
+Doing so will result in a partial installation; the portion of the software that was installed on your system before you click Cancel will remain on your system, and you will have to remove it manually.

 This screen summarizes the installation that was just completed.